 The ADR graph shows three regions beyond the threshold variation of +/- 1.5%: Eastern (_A), South Wales (_K), and Yorkshire (_M).

-Regarding the ADR for Eastern, Elexon can confirm that the GSP metering fault that we feel accounts for the continued ADR drop has been fixed.
-We therefore expect that the ADR will gradually rise to normal levels, as the data enters into Settlement through the Settlement Runs.
+Regarding the ADR for Eastern, Elexon can confirm that the GSP metering fault that accounts for the ADR drop has been fixed.
+Hence, the ADR in this region is gradually rising to normal levels, as the data enters into Settlement through the Settlement Runs.

 On the upward trend for the ADR in both South Wales and Yorkshire, investigation is still ongoing.
 Elexon will continue to update industry, and the relevant Elexon committees, on a regular basis, with feedback from committees taken into account in our investigations.